oliver-veal/robotics-coursework/docs/source/index.rst

       x_dot = np.matmul(self.Jacobian, q_dot)
       return x_dot

-To dervie the elements, we can compare the definition of the Jacobian to expansions of the kinematics equations provided.
+To derive the elements, we can compare the definition of the Jacobian to expansions of the kinematics equations provided.
 The Jacobian, for this case, can be written as:

 .. image:: img/jacobian.png
    :width: 299

-*Jacobian definition* [12]_
+*Definition 5: Jacobian* [12]_

-With the provided equations, these can be expanded to isolate the different ``q_dot`` multipliers (elements in the Jacobian) as shown:
+With the provided equations, these can be expanded to isolate the different ``q_dot`` multipliers (elements in the Jacobian).
+This is show in the expanded kinematics equations below:

 .. image:: img/jacobian_equations.png
    :width: 500

-*Kinematics equations expanded* [13]_

 Upon inspection, these equations reveal the definitions of J_11, J_12... and can be used to define the matrix in the code below, with red green and blue indicating the ``q0_dot``, ``q1_dot`` and ``q2_dot`` components respectively.